-WinSCP uses OpenCandy advertising module in its sponsored installation package.
-By using this version of the installer you support WinSCP development.
-Thanks you!
-If you do not want to support WinSCP development in this way, you can always use the other ad-free installation package.
+WinSCP used OpenCandy advertising module in its sponsored installation package in the past, until August 2012.
+Had you used this version of the installer you supported WinSCP development.
+Thank you!
+If you did not want to support WinSCP development in this way, you could always use the other ad-free installation package.

 The OpenCandy module shows at maximum one ad and only during the installation.
 WinSCP application itself does not contain OpenCandy and does not show any ads.